pandosme/pandosme.github.io/docs/_posts/2024-04-13-Image2SDCard.md

 categories: [Node-RED]
 ---

-This Node-RED flows provides trigger image captured to and SD Card.
-The flow is controlled by API and Dashboard.
-Any event can be used to trigger image capturing including inject timer, camera events, or external clients using API.
+This Node-RED flow provides capturing images to SD Card and interfaces to view, list and download images.
+It is possible to use any event to trigger image capturing.
-The flow provides API to capature, list, and download and flush.
-The flow provides a dashboard to view images and download them.
 You can modify the flow to fit all your needs.

 ## Prerequisite
 1. Axis Camera with mounted SD Card